 JavaScript, with its versatile nature, offers multiple ways to declare variables.
 However, understanding the nuances between let, var, and const is crucial for writing clean, efficient, and bug-free code.
 In this blog post, we’ll explore the differences between these variable declarations and when to use each one.

-• Historically used for variable declaration before let and const were introduced.
+var:- Historically used for variable declaration before

-• Function-scoped: Variables declared with var are scoped to the nearest function block, rather than the nearest enclosing block like let and const.
+varare scoped to the nearest function block, rather than the nearest enclosing block likeletandconst. - Can be re-declared and reassigned within its scope.

-• Can lead to unexpected behavior due to hoisting, where variables are moved to the top of their scope during compilation.
+- Can lead to unexpected behavior due to hoisting, where variables are moved to the top of their scope during compilation.

-• Cannot be redeclared within the same block scope, but can be reassigned.
+letare scoped to the nearest enclosing block, such as a loop or anifstatement. - Cannot be redeclared within the same block scope, but can be reassigned.

-• Must be initialized at the time of declaration and cannot be left uninitialized.
+let, variables declared withconstare scoped to the nearest enclosing block. - Must be initialized at the time of declaration and cannot be left uninitialized.

-• Cannot be reassigned once initialized, although the value it holds may be mutable (e.g., an array or object).
+- Cannot be reassigned once initialized, although the value it holds may be mutable (e.g., an array or object).

 Here’s a quick example to illustrate the differences: